-A ttention-deficit/hyperactivity disorder (ADHD) is an impairing condition that afflicts 3% to 7% of children.1 Until recently, ADHD was thought to remit in adolescence and/or early adulthood.
-However, longitudinal studies have found that 75% of children continue to have symptoms into adolescence and approximately 65% of children continue to have impairing symptoms into adulthood.2 This results in a prevalence rate of 3% to 5% in adult populations.3

-Several studies have shown that substance use disorders are more common in adults with ADHD compared to those without ADHD.^{3-6} Similarly, ADHD is overrepresented in substance-abusing populations.
-For opiatedependent individuals, the rates range from 5% to 22%.
-For cocaine-dependent individuals, the rates range from 10% to 35%, and for alcoholics, the rates range from 33% to 71%.7 The wide range in the prevalence rates can be partially explained by the fact that different diagnostic criteria as well as methods of assessment were used in obtaining the ADHD diagnosis.
+A ttention-deficit/hyperactivity disorder (ADHD) is an impairing condition that afflicts 3% to 7% of children.
+Until recently, ADHD was thought to remit in adolescence and/or early adulthood.
+However, longitudinal studies have found that 75% of children continue to have symptoms into adolescence and approximately 65% of children continue to have impairing symptoms into adulthood.
+This results in a prevalence rate of 3% to 5% in adult populations.3 to 71%.
+The wide range in the prevalence rates can be partially explained by the fact that different diagnostic criteria as well as methods of assessment were used in obtaining the ADHD diagnosis.
 More recent studies that have used a structured diagnostic instrument that followed DSM-IV criteria found relatively similar rates.
-Regardless of the primary drug of abuse, the rates of ADHD ranged from 10% to 24%.^{8-11} The low rate of 10% found in the Levin et al.10 study was based on using "strict" ADHD criteria, that is, some impairing symptoms had to occur prior to the age of 7 years.
+Regardless of the primary drug of abuse, the rates of ADHD ranged from 10% to 24%.
+Fall The low rate of 10% found in the Levin et al. Study was based on using "strict" ADHD criteria, that is, some impairing symptoms had to occur prior to the age of 7 years.
 As will be discussed later, requiring this criterion may lead to underdiagnosis of the disorder, and fulfillment of the criterion may be particularly difficult to ascertain in substance-abusing populations.